movim/movim/README.md

 Installation
 ------------
-Please refer to the installation instructions that are available on the official Wiki : https://wiki.movim.eu .
+Please refer to the installation instructions that are available on the GitHub Wiki : hthttps://github.com/edhelas/movim/wiki .

 Translations